rlpy/rlpy/doc/make_policy.rst

     ``from eGreedyTut import eGreedyTut``

-Finally, create a unit test for your Policy XX XX.
+Finally, create a unit test for your Policy as described in :ref:`unittests`

 Now test it by creating a simple settings file on the domain of your choice.
 An example experiment is given below: